 - Tourette syndrome

-Contact a doctor if you’re having chronic eyelid spasms and any of the following symptoms:
+Consult a healthcare professional if you’re having chronic eyelid spasms alongside any of the following symptoms:

-- your eye is red, swollen, or has unusual discharge
+- Your eye is red, swollen, or has an unusual discharge.

-- your eyelid completely closes each time your eyelids twitch
+- Your eyelid completely closes each time it twitches.

 If you think you may have an eye injury, contact an optometrist or ophthalmologist immediately.
 Corneal scratches can cause permanent eye damage.